geeksLabTech/email-client/readme.md

 now you would be asked to input the email imap host and port as well as the smtp host and port now you are ready to use the service

+### Generate encryption key
+Generate encryption key for the database, its very important that you keep this, if this key gets lost you wont be able to decrypt the data</br>
+`pyhton3 main.py setup_key`

 ## Usage